spicy-oil/tag-dqn/README.md

 ## Requirements
 The program is in Python and the required Python packages are listed in `setup.py`, the neural network (NN) implementations do not use GPU.

 It is possible to run TAG-DQN on a personal computer.
-Memory cost mainly arise from replay buffer size and NN complexity, both of which can be reduced from their final values from the paper, but with likely reduced performance unless MDP complexity is also reduced.
+Memory cost mainly arise from replay buffer size and NN complexity, both of which can be reduced from their final values from the paper, but with likely reduced performance unless MDP complexity is also reduced (e.g. shorter episode horizon).
 Buffer size of 2000 was feasible with 2 GNN attention heads on a personal computer with 32 GB RAM.

 Hyperparameter tuning for new environments and running multiple seeds for best conclusions are preferable.
 These should be realised in parallel on a remote high performance computing (HPC) facility.
 Example scripts for the Imperial College HPC can be found under `data/grid_search_scripts/`.